redhat-plumbers-in-action/differential-shellcheck/README.md

   with:
     base: <base-sha>
     head: <head-sha>
-    ignored-codes: <path to file with list of codes>
+    ignored-codes: <path to file with list of codes>    # <-- Deprecated option
     shell-scripts: <path to file with list of scripts>
     severity: <minimal severity level>
     token: <GitHub token>